How much are you fundraising for Wilson’s SDR Surgery?

 What will the money raised pay for?

-Approximately £50,000 of the £100,000 fundraising target will pay for the initial surgery, immediate aftercare, accommodation and flights to Missouri and first few weeks of intensive physiotherapy, all of this will be in St. Louis Hospital in America.
+£16,000 of the £100,000 fundraising target will pay for the initial surgery at Alder Hey hospital in Liverpool.
 Wilson will require years of on-going physiotherapy, however the first three years will be the most intense, starting off with a minimum of three sessions a week for the first 1 – 2 years.
 It is anticipated that the cost of this intensive physiotherapy will be approximately £25,000 in year 1, £15,000 in year 2, and £10,000 in year 3.
+We have also incorporated £9,000 for pre-op physiotherapy and activities to help him get as strong as possible before the operation.
 In addition to this any remaining funds will be used to buy any specialist therapy equipment which is required.

 How much have you raised so far?